bakiez/NetworkSecurityLab/Lab1/questions.md

 There are power intensity changes at 433 MHz when pressing a button on the garage door opener.
 This implies that Amplitude Modulation is used.
-In the time domain this is very well visible
+In the time domain this is very well visible.
+Because we see only a 'zero' level and a 'high' level, On-Of-Keying must be the used method of amplitude modulation.

+TODO: bandwidth

 ### Question 3